CaptainDouche/smlparser/README.md

 # smlparser
-Parses binary files of serial smart meter output data for SML telegrams.
+Parses binary files, which contain the recorded output of a smart meter's optical serial interface, for useful SML telegrams ("smart meter language").

-Get a serial optical reader, connect it to a serial terminal programm (9600, 8N1) and look at the output.
+Get a serial optical reader, connect it to a serial terminal program (9600, 8N1) and look at the output.
 If there are periodically arriving data blocks starting about like ...
 ```
 1b 1b 1b 1b 01 01 01 01 76 05 03 ...